 The Department works with families who have been involved with the RI Family Court for child behavioral issues which are not related to maltreatment.
 Examples of these cases are youth who are truant from school or have demonstrated wayward/disobedient behaviors.
 In those situations, Rhode Island DCYF may only become involved with the family after placement out of home has been ordered by the court.
 These cases do not afford the DCYF the opportunity to engage the family in services to prevent out of home placement.
-In our efforts to focus on prevention, the Department is actively working with the RI Family Court to provide access to previously unavailable community based services without DCYF involvement and is seeking that the court refers the family for these services prior to the decision to place a child out of the home.
+In our efforts to focus on prevention, the Department is actively working with the RI Family Court to provide access to previously unavailable community based services prior to the decision to place a child out of the home.

 Rhode Island's assessment of this item is that this is an area of strength.
 Rhode Island is showing positive performance with providing services to families to prevent entry into foster care.
 Services such as Early Intervention, Family Care Community Partnerships, Family Preservation, and Triple P are helping families to prevent removals and keep children safe at home.
-DCYF has also expanded its service array to provide supportive services to prevent reentry into foster care.
+DCYF has also expanded its service array to provide supportive services to prevent re-entry into foster care.